Who is involved in the hospital discharge process?

 GP

-A General Practitioner plays a vital role in your hospital discharge by reviewing your treatment plan, coordinating care between the hospital and community services, collaborating with other healthcare providers and advocating for your needs.
-Your GP will be your central point of contact once you return home and can give you referrals and help you get in contact with other healthcare professionals such as a District Nurses, charities, social services, specialist referrals or occupational therapist.
+Your General Practitioner plays a vital role in your hospital discharge by reviewing your treatment plan, co-ordinating care between hospital and community services, collaborating with other health care providers, and advocating for your needs.
+Your GP will be your central point of contact once you return home and can provide referrals to District Nurses, charities, social services, specialists, or occupational therapists.

-• Following hospitalisation, you may be eligible for up to 6 weeks of care, typically these comprise of hourly visits.
+Following hospitalisation, you may be eligible for up to six weeks of care, usually comprising hourly visits.
 They may also support you with equipment and home adaptations.
-To enquire about what you may be eligible to receive, you should speak to your GP.
+To enquire about what you may be entitled to, you should speak to your GP.

-• People with long term or complex care needs may qualify for social care that is arranged and funded by the NHS, known as continuing healthcare.
-You would be assessed by a multi-disciplinary team who would look at all your needs to determine your care needs to develop a care package.
+People with long-term or complex care needs may qualify for social care arranged and funded by the NHS, known as Continuing Healthcare.
+You would be assessed by a multi-disciplinary team who would review all your needs to determine whether you qualify and, if so, develop a tailored care package.

-These professionals will assess your mobility, functional abilities and help you have as much independence and quality of life as possible by developing a personalised rehabilitation plan.
-In some circumstances, you can get occupational or physical therapy through the NHS.
-To enquire about this, you would need to get a referral from your GP.
+These professionals assess your mobility and functional abilities, helping you to maintain as much independence and quality of life as possible by developing a personalised rehabilitation plan.
+In some circumstances, you can access therapy through the NHS with a referral from your GP.

-A dietitian or nutritionist can help you with dietary recommendations and meal planning, specifically if your medical condition requires special dietary considerations.
-A speech and language therapist may assess you in the hospital and will be able to give you specialist advice on how to modify your diet when you have restrictions on your means of eating or drinking.
+A dietitian or nutritionist can support you with dietary recommendations and meal planning, particularly if your condition requires specific nutritional considerations.
+A speech and language therapist may also assess you in hospital and provide specialist advice on how to modify your diet if you have restrictions around eating or drinking.

 Care management and coordination

-A case manager may be involved to ensure all aspects of your care and discharge plan align efficiently.
-They are typically provided by private companies but can also be provided by the NHS.
-You can appoint a case manager to help support and manage your discharge from hospital to care at home as they are specialists at navigating the healthcare system on your behalf.
+A case manager may be appointed to ensure all aspects of your care and discharge plan are managed effectively.
+They are typically provided by private companies but may also be available through the NHS.
+You can choose to appoint a case manager to support your transition from hospital to home, as they are specialists in navigating the health care system on your behalf.

-A private care agency can provide you guidance when planning your discharge, they can then provide you with a skilled nurse or carer who can support you with, medication management, support with activities of daily living, wound care after surgery, and many other services in the comfort of your own home.
-Private care agencies give you the control to decide how much care you receive, the time you receive it and who provides that care, this allows you to adapt the care provided to your specific needs.
+Private care agencies can guide you through planning your discharge and provide a skilled nurse or carer to support you at home.
+Services may include medication management, help with daily activities, wound care after surgery, and much more.
+Private agencies give you the flexibility to decide how much care you receive, when you receive it, and who provides it, allowing you to adapt the care to your specific needs.

 How can Cavendish Homecare help?